javalosr2004/javalosr2004/README.md

 # Jesus' Github

-### Hi my name is Jesus Angel Avalos-Regalado, and I am currently attending Cal Poly San Luis Obispo 🐎
+### Hi my name is Jesus Angel Avalos-Regalado, and I am a freshman at Cal Poly San Luis Obispo 🐎

 ## My goals are to